Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/deep-gnome-svirfneblin.md

 NoteIcon: monster
 BestiaryType: humanoid (gnome)
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 164, Princes of the Apocalypse, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Deep Gnome (Svirfneblin)](2-Mechanics/CLI/bestiary/humanoid/deep-gnome-svirfneblin.md)
 *Source: Monster Manual p.
 164, Princes of the Apocalypse, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD.*